conp-pcno-training/SDC-LOSSLESS-QC/_episodes/05-making_decisions_about_the_data.md

 > > ## Example A
 > >
 > > ![Scroll Plot 3a]({{ page.root }}/fig/qc_example_03a.png "Scroll Plot - Example 3a")
 > > During the time periods around 585-587 seconds and 597-599 seconds, there are several components that contain artefacts.
 For these time periods, we would answer no to the first question because several components that have artefacts are not flat.
 For the second question, we would answer yes because several channels are being affected by these artefacts in the scalp EEG data.
 For the third question, we would answer yes because there are multiple components with artefacts during this time period.
 In this example, we would prefer to flag the time period for removal over removing every component that has an artefact.
 We would have to remove too many components in order to clean up this time period so it is better to remove the time period instead.
 We can also use the orange AMICA marks to help make this decision.
 The lighter highlight that is seen during this time period indicates that the three parallel AMICA procedures did not replicate during this time period.
+The orange AMICA bar is oftern lighter during artefactual time periods so this mark can be used as an indicator of artefactual time periods.
 > >
+> > To mark out a time period, left click the mouse at the start of the time period that you want to mark for removal and then move the mouse to end of the time period and left click again.
+This will add a blue highlight to the time period.
+Then hover over the time period and click **'m'** on the keyboard to add a manual mark to this time period.
 > >
 > > {: .output}
 > {: .solution}
 >
 > > ## Example B
 > >
 > > ![Scroll Plot 3b]({{ page.root }}/fig/qc_example_03b.png "Scroll Plot - Example 3b")
 > > At the time period around 597-599 seconds, several components have artefacts and the AMICA orange highlight is lighter during this period.
 Removing this time period would likely be the best decision here.
-The time periods between 988 and 989, and between 992 - 994 are a bit more ambiguous because the artefacts aren't very large, and removing the lower components would probably be sufficient in order to leave in those time periods.
+> >
+> > To mark out a time period, left click the mouse at the start of the time period that you want to mark for removal and then move the mouse to end of the time period and left click again.
+This will add a blue highlight to the time period.
+Then hover over the time period and click **'m'** on the keyboard to add a manual mark to this time period.
 > >
 > > {: .output}
 > {: .solution}